tcat-tamu/sda-site/web/index.md

         label: Read About the Project
   - banner:
       image: 02-digital-bodleian.jpg
+      focus: { x: 0.42, y: 0.5 }
       style: upper-box textbg-copper
       content: >
         <h2>Digital Library</h2>
+        <p>Discover the landscape of insights and influences that shape our understanding</p>
     video:
       url: 'https://youtu.be/EMjg86wlGU0'
       label: The State of the Art and the Uses of History